 Since $H\ket{\psi_{\rm TFD}}=0$, (\ref{eq:One sided H constraint}) can be employed to evaluate the expectation value of a generic element $\hat{a}\in \hat{\mathcal{A}}_{\rm R}$ \cite{Witten:2021unn},

-We have introduced the integration limits $X_{\rm min}$ and $X_{\rm max}$ to indicate constraints in the on-sided Modular Hamiltonian.
-In the present case, although there is a U(1) symmetry, which would bound the allowed range of (\ref{eq:Mod Hamiltonian algebraic}), we are considering the Hamiltonian $H_L$ (\ref{eq:One sided H}) in the presence of matter.
-Given that matter excitations are arbitrary, the allowed range becomes $X\in[-\infty,\infty]$.
-Physically, the presence of the asymptotic boundary does not allow the modification to a type II$_1$ algebra where maximally entangled states can be defined.
+We have introduced the integration limits $X_{\rm min}$ and $X_{\rm max}$ to indicate constraints in the one-sided modular Hamiltonian.
+In the present case, given that time isometries with respect to the asymptotic boundary correspond to the SL$(2,~\mathbf{R})$ group, the allowed range becomes $X\in(-\infty,\infty)$.

 The definition (\ref{eq:Trace ahat}) obeys the properties

 As mentioned in the introduction, the crossed product will result in a type II algebra.
 Moreover, since the trace of the identity matrix $\Tr \mathbb{1}\rightarrow\infty$ then the algebra is type II$_\infty$.
 The trace must be finite for a dense set of operators in the algebra.